 I will discuss the three main paragraphs of the letter and then give you some tips about how to format the letter.

-The first paragraph must contain three elements: a clear mention of the position that you are applying for, outline of skills that are relevant to this position and a strong statement that you are well suited to this position.
+The first paragraph must contain three elements: a clear mention of the position that you are applying for, an outline of skills that are relevant to this position, and a strong statement that you are well suited to this position.

 The second paragraph should add more details about these skills.
 You can follow one of two strategies to add these details.

 Add a descriptive sentence for each skill mentioned in the first paragraph.

 Refer to the skills required in the job description and demonstrate how your skills match these requirements.
 You can create a small box, for example, where the requirements are listed on the left column and your matching skills are listed on the right column.